meditator3/Grad_proj/scripts/README.md

   - adds dependencies for ansible and injects ip's to kubespray inventory
 # updatehosts.sh
   - update the hosts file of kubespray with all relevant 3rd party such as flannel, metrics, nginx etc
+# cloud provider install
+  - bash script to install AWS cloud provider into kubespray for it to reference the cloud, and allow ASG(auto scaling groups) for autoscaling feature, not working.
 # install_argocd.sh
   - installs argocd on the cluster of kubespray via curl.
 # install prometheus.sh